Top 10 Fun Facts About Crabs

 6 Brown crabs are the most common crabs caught in Europe

-The Brown crab is the dominant specimen of crabs in the North Sea, the Atlantic Ocean, and the Mediterranean Sea.
-They live in waters that can be up to about 330 feet deep.
-As for their size, brown crabs can grow up to around nine inches wide and they weigh about six or seven pounds weight.
-Ever since the apex of the 19th century, brown crabs have been categorized as endangered considering how much fishers catch, and often kill them.
-There have been laws put in place to protect the brown crab
+The brown crab is the dominant species in the North Sea, the Atlantic Ocean, and the Mediterranean Sea.
+They live in waters up to about 330 feet deep.
+Brown crabs can grow to around nine inches wide and weigh about six or seven pounds.

 7 The crab lifespan spectrum is vast